radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 To begin importing the configuration file, select **Import**.
 This will take you to the confirmation screen.

-> **Note:** Importing a new configuration file will replace the environment's current configuration file.
+[!note] Importing a new configuration file will replace the environment's current configuration file.

 ![image description](images/import-successful-upload.png)